22 Must-Know French Collocations for Everyday Use (Plus Awesome Collocation Dictionaries)

 A basic example that most beginners know is avoir faim (to be hungry).
 Although English employs the verb “to be” and the adjective “hungry” to communicate the same concept, a literal translation of the French would be “to have hunger.”

-Other verb expressions, as we will see, are downright idiomatic, meaning they do not even resemble their English counterparts.
+Other verb expressions, as we’ll see, are downright idiomatic, meaning they don’t even resemble their English counterparts.

 Collocations with Faire (To Do/Make)